5 Steps to Break Free from the Binge-Restrict Cycle

 One of the best ways to break the binge-restrict cycle is to stop restricting.
 But given the messages about weight and health surrounding us, this is easier said than done.

 To stop restricting, it’s important to understand why you’re doing it in the first place.
-For many people, restriction is driven by diet culture.
-We’re surrounded by messages telling us we must shrink ourselves to be worthy.
+For many people, restriction is driven the desire for weight loss or a fear of weight gain.

 Nourish Your Body